UAL-RE/ReBACH/bagger/README.md

 secret_key = "***override***"
 ```

-### Metadata
+## Metadata Configuration

-ReBACH-Bagger can apply a configurable set of metadata tags to the bags it
+ReBACH-Bagger can apply a configurable set of metadata tags to the bags it generates.
+These tags
-generates.
-These tags are defined in the `Metadata` section of the
+are defined in the `Metadata` section of the configuration file.
+The tags are defined with the
-configuration file.
-The tags are defined with the following schema:
+following schema:

-`tag_file.tag_name = "tag_source"`
+`# tag-file.Tag-Name = "Tag value"`

+The `tag-file` element corresponds to the tag file (e.g. bag-info.txt) in which the tag will be
+placed.
+Do not include `.txt` as part of the tag-file element.

+`Tag-Name` is the name of the metadata tag.
+Conventionally, tag names are uppercase, dash-separated
+words.

+If the `"Tag value"` element is a string, ReBACH-Bagger will simply use the string as the value of
+the tag.

+### Metadata from JSON

-The `tag_source` element is a dot-notation path to the tag's corresponding key
+Users may also use an inline table to define a dot-notation `tag_path` to the tag's corresponding
-in the package's metadata JSON file.
-Take the following abbreviated example of
+key in the package's metadata file.
+Take the following abbreviated example of a metadata JSON file:
-Figshare's API metadata:

 ```json
 {